 Stage 1: Denial

 When I was first diagnosed, I had never even heard of Multiple Sclerosis so of course the first thing I did was to go home and GDS (my code for Google Dat Sh*&).
 Bad move because there is a lot of scary stuff out there about every single disease known to man and I mean, who the heck needs to see that stuff when you are newly diagnosed with a life changing illness.
 I decided that what works for me would be to pretend that I didn’t have anything wrong with me.
 I decided not to go on any medication which fit right into my denial stage.
 I would 1/2 jokingly ask my neurologist if I was cured or if they maybe had made a mistake, which she would always gently tell me no. Then, within a few months I had 2 serious relapses where it hit me that this would be my life and if I didn’t take charge or if I wasn’t prepared to listen to my doctors and start some medication, I had no right to bitch and moan about not getting better.
 I also realized that this is a serious illness and I got scared, really scared.
 After doing some research and educating myself, I realized that I needed to start some disease modifying medications if I was going to have any quality of life moving forward.
 That also allowed me to continue with my denial – because it was all going to be good now that I was taking medication, right??
+Wrong!!
+My MS keeps marching on.
 Since then though, I have told my family time and time again that if I could throw all the diseases there are in a big bowl and choose one, I would take my own.
 There are so many worse things than an MS diagnosis that I feel if I had to end up with one, I will take my own thank you very much.
 God willing, I won’t have anything else thrown in with the mix but if I do, I will address it head on and do my best to muddle through it, hopefully skipping the denial stage!